krzysztofzablocki/Sourcery/guides/Writing templates.md

   var firstVariable: Int
   var secondVariable: Int
 ```
-To group annotations of the same domain you can use annotation namespcases:
+To group annotations of the same domain you can use annotation namespaces:

 ```swift
 // sourcery:decoding: key="first", default=0